Yvand/terraform-azurerm-sharepoint/README.md

 ## Features

-Regardless of the SharePoint version selected, an extensive configuration is performed, with some differences depending on the version:
+There are some differences on the configuration, depending on the SharePoint version:

 ### Common to all SharePoint versions